 Elkem uses carbon sources as a reduction material in the production of silicon and ferrosilicon.
-Carbon sources such as coal, coke and biocarbon are key input factors in Elkem's production and result in CO2 emissions.
-The smelters account for about 70% of Elkem's total scope 1 emissions.
-Elkem currently uses 20% biocarbon in the production to reduce fossil CO2 emissions.
-As outlined in the climate roadmap, progress towards reducing emissions will be based on the increased use of biocarbon, the sourcing of materials with lower carbon footprints and changes in the power mix toward more renewables.
-Elkem is working on a detailed plan to implement these measures, including plant upgrades, biocarbon substitution, carbon capture and storage and sourcing strategy to realise our ambitions.
+Carbon sources such acquiring existing capacity.
+The furnace in Paraguay only as coal, coke and biocarbon are key input factors in Elkem's uses biocarbon as a raw material reductant, making its production and result in CO2 emissions.
+The smelters operations (scope 1 + scope 2) close to carbon neutral. account for about 70% of Elkem's total scope 1 emissions.
+Elkem currently uses 20% biocarbon in the production The historical increase in CO2 emissions is also connected to reduce fossil CO2 emissions.
+As outlined in the climate to the acquisition of upstream silicone activities in China, roadmap, progress towards reducing emissions will be which uses a coal-fired boiler to produce steam used in based on the increased use of biocarbon, the sourcing of the production process.
+The increase from 2021 is due to materials with lower carbon footprints and changes in the volume effect. power mix toward more renewables.
+Elkem is working on Scope 2 a detailed plan to implement these measures, including plant upgrades, biocarbon substitution, carbon capture and Elkem's industrial processes are power-intensive, and storage and sourcing strategy to realise our ambitions. electricity consumption is fundamental for operations.

 Elkem reports the company's scope 1, 2 and 3 emissions according to the GHG Protocol and defines the organisational boundaries on an operational control basis.
-All CO, emission numbers are CO, equivalents if not stated otherwise.
+All CO2 emission numbers are CO2 equivalents if not stated otherwise.